Use this guide integrate Flatpeak’s Connect flow into your app using your existing framework.

 2

-• Render the UI implied by the current Page Object,
+• Render the UI as required by the current Page Object,

 • Capture user input,